comdotlinux/java-exercises/README.md

 I hope to keep adding to this some esoteric examples and questions often asked in interviews to test the depth of knowledge of candidates.

-However anything that I like and can be tested could go here.
+However anything that I like and can be tested could go here but should be Java related :)